-This is simply an introduction to a series that I wish to create: a several-part feedback on my own understanding.
+This is simply an introduction to a series that I wish to create: a several-part feedback on my questions after reading one of the most influential book of all time.

 The version I’m reading is a French translation by Richard Bodéüs, including a presentation by the translator (ed.
 Flammarion).

 This is my first time reading a complete work from Aristotle by myself.
 I did explore the “categories” at uni, but it was more an academic endeavor than a personal one.
-But it should help me since I’m familiar with some notions he developed in other books.
+But to anyone who wishes to read Aristotle’s technical book, reading part of the Categories (and “on interpretation”) should help since it makes you familiar with some notions he developed.

 How does a modern mind understand an ancient debate: the one on the nature of the soul?

-I think this could help some students—less advanced or struggling to understand—question their own perspective and explore the concepts contained in the book.
+I think this could help some students—struggling to understand—question their own perspective and explore the concepts contained in the book.

 I don’t think it will be linear, and I’ll maybe involve some other author—but we’ll see if there is any interest in this project.

-I’m impressed by the author’s mind and his sharpness, but I must say, as a theist—and even sometimes trying to adopt a purely naturalist view—the theory is both seductive and a bit dépassé.
+I’m impressed by the author’s mind and his sharpness, but I must say, as a theist—and even sometimes trying to adopt a purely naturalistic view—the theory is both seductive and a bit dépassé.
+But that is only an impression if you don’t understand Aristotle’s aim.

 Our modern (science-influenced) mind values empirically tested reality.
-But Aristotle’s theory is sometimes too abstract but still partially relevant.
-He offers a very comprehensive vision of the natural—physical and metaphysical—world, in his own way.
+But Aristotle’s theory is sometimes too abstract.
+He offers a very comprehensive vision of the natural—physical and metaphysical—world in his own way.
+Indeed, he maps the “sensitive” world and creates a model based on what we can see and think.

 The soul: